John Archibald Wheeler: Early career

-Wheeler did not develop the S-matrix, but joined Edward Teller in examining Bohr's liquid drop model of the atomic nucleus.
-They presented their results at a meeting of the American Physical Society in New York in 1938.
+In 1938 Wheeler joined Edward Teller in examining Bohr's liquid drop model of the atomic nucleus; they presented their results at a meeting of the American Physical Society in New York.
 Wheeler's Chapel Hill graduate student Katharine Way also presented a paper, which she followed up in a subsequent article, detailing how the liquid drop model was unstable under certain conditions.
 Due to a limitation of the liquid drop model, they all missed the opportunity to predict nuclear fission.
-The news of Lise Meitner and Otto Frisch's discovery of fission was brought to America by Bohr in 1939.
+In 1939, Bohr brought the news of Lise Meitner's and Otto Frisch's discovery of fission to America.
 Bohr told Leon Rosenfeld, who informed Wheeler.

 Bohr and Wheeler set to work applying the liquid drop model to explain the mechanism of nuclear fission.
 As the experimental physicists studied fission, they uncovered puzzling results.
 George Placzek asked Bohr why uranium seemed to fission with both very fast and very slow neutrons.
-Walking to a meeting with Wheeler, Bohr had an insight that the fission at low energies was due to the uranium-235 isotope, while at high energies it was mainly due to the far more abundant uranium-238 isotope.
+Walking to a meeting with Wheeler, Bohr had an insight that fission at low energies was due to the uranium-235 isotope, while at high energies it was mainly due to the far more abundant uranium-238 isotope.
 They co-wrote two more papers on fission.
-Their first paper appeared in Physical Review on September 1, 1939, the day Germany invaded Poland, starting World War II in Europe.
+Their first paper appeared in Physical Review on September 1, 1939, the day Germany invaded Poland, starting World War II.

-Considering the notion that positrons were electrons that were traveling backwards in time, he came up in 1940 with his one-electron universe postulate: that there was in fact only one electron, bouncing back and forth in time.
-Richard Feynman, his graduate student, found this hard to believe, but the idea that positrons were electrons traveling backwards in time intrigued him and Feynman incorporated the notion of the reversibility of time into his Feynman diagrams.
+Considering the notion that positrons were electrons traveling backward in time, in 1940 Wheeler conceived his one-electron universe postulate: that there was in fact only one electron, bouncing back and forth in time.
+His graduate student Richard Feynman found this hard to believe, but the idea that positrons were electrons traveling backward in time intrigued him, and Feynman incorporated the notion of the reversibility of time in his Feynman diagrams.